-Financials: Group operating loss is £10.6m favourable to last year.
+Financials: Group operating loss is favourable to last year.
 The teams continue to work hard on cost efficiencies and have exceeded the in-year £20m target.

-Passenger Journeys: Group passenger numbers were 800k, which is 87% less than the same period last year and 67% less, year to date.
+Passenger Journeys: Group passenger numbers were 87% less than the same period last year and 67% less, year to date.

 Commercial Operations: The teams have developed a 6-phase recovery plan which will be rolled out as appropriate and when restrictions allow.
 The next phase of the marketing and communication to the public will be a return to “Ready for You”, as current lockdown restrictions are relaxed.
 A “Back to School” messaging campaign will also be launched again when school begin to return.
 Public affairs activity has continued with virtual ‘Meet the Managers’ briefings to political parties.